MicrosoftDocs/azure-docs/articles/trusted-signing/overview.md

 # What is Trusted Signing?

-Signing is often difficult to do – from obtaining certificates, to securing them, and operationalizing a secure way to integrate with build pipelines.
+Certificate signing is often a challenge.
+The process involves obtaining certificates, securing them, and operationalizing a secure way to integrate certificates with build pipelines.

-Trusted Signing (formerly Azure Code Signing) is a Microsoft fully managed end-to-end signing solution that simplifies the process and empowers third-party developers to easily build and distribute applications.
-This is part of Microsoft’s commitment to an open, inclusive, and secure ecosystem.
+Trusted Signing is a Microsoft fully managed, end-to-end signing solution that simplifies the process and empowers third-party developers to easily build and distribute applications.
+This is part of the Microsoft commitment to an open, inclusive, and secure ecosystem.

 ## Features

-* Simplifies the signing process with an intuitive experience in Azure
+* Simplifies the signing process with an intuitive experience in Azure.
 * Zero-touch certificate lifecycle management that is FIPS 140-2 Level 3 compliant.
 * Integrations into leading developer toolsets.
 * Supports Public Trust, Test, Private Trust, and CI policy signing scenarios.
 * Timestamping service.
-* Content confidential signing – meaning digest signing that is fast and reliable – your file never leaves your endpoint.
+* Content-confidential signing, so your file never leaves your endpoint and you get digest signing that is fast and reliable.

 ## Resource structure